-You may revoke or change your proxy or voting instructions at any time until 11:59 p.m.
-Eastern time on , 2006 by submitting another proxy or voting instructions with a later date, or by sending a written notice of revocation to our Secretary at our principal executive offices.
+You may revoke or change your proxy or voting instructions by submitting another proxy or voting instructions with a later date, or by sending a written notice of revocation to our Secretary at our principal executive offices.
+Revocations or changes in proxies must be submitted no later than 11:59 p.m.
+Eastern time on August 28, 2006, and revocations or changes in voting instructions must be submitted no later than 11:59 p.m.
+Eastern time on August 24, 2006.
 If you attend the special meeting and vote by ballot, any proxy that you submitted previously to vote the same shares will be revoked automatically and only your vote at the special meeting will be counted.
-You must attend the special meeting at in order to be entitled to vote in person.
+You must attend the special meeting at the SAIC Conference Center in McLean, Virginia in order to be entitled to vote in person.